In the early afternoon I rehoused the Ephebopus cyanognathus sling

 seven more tarantulas and a small scorpion.
 I now own the following

 Hapalopus sp.
-“Columbia” big
+“Colombia” big

 Pterinochilus murinus RCF